 The retro style halterneck swimsuit (below) comes in a huge range of colors and has more than 20,000, largely positive reviews, from women who say it is quite possibly the most flattering swimsuit for an older demographic.

-Smismivo Tummy Control Swimwear Halter One Piece Swimsuit
+Smismivo Tummy Control Halter One-piece Swimsuit

 Bikinis